19Rohan97/farbox/README.md

 - Vercel (recommended): push to a repo and import into Vercel
 - Any Node host: `npm run build` then `npm start`

+### Production uploads (audio/video/images)

+Admin uploads use Supabase Storage in production.
+Configure the following env vars and create a public bucket named `uploads`:

+- `SUPABASE_URL`
+- `SUPABASE_ANON_KEY`
+- `SUPABASE_SERVICE_ROLE_KEY`

+Notes:
+- The upload API returns a public Supabase URL like `https://<project>.supabase.co/storage/v1/object/public/uploads/admin/<filename>`.
+- In development (no Supabase envs), files are written to `public/uploads` and served at `/uploads/<filename>`.
+- In production without Supabase configured, uploads are intentionally blocked to avoid returning non-persistent `/uploads/...` URLs.

 ## Notes

 - The contact form is UI‑only.
 Hook up an API route or a service (Resend/SendGrid) for submissions.